 The Phantom is by far the most popular quadcopter available today.
 If someone mentions aerial photography, it wouldn’t be unusual to think of the DJI Phantom.
 There’s no denying that DJI have done a great job designing a plug and play system, which requires little understanding of the technology, capable of capturing pictures and videos, and all with minimal training!
 They are leading the way in making this technology accessible to everybody.

-The original Phantom was good, but the new improved Phantom 2, 3 and now the P4 series are even better, with better flying characteristics, significantly longer flight times as well as optional additional camera and Phantom 4 FPV features.
+The original Phantom was good, but the new improved Phantom 2, 3 and now the P4 series are even better, with better flying characteristics, significantly longer flight times as well as an optional additional racing drone camera and Phantom 4 FPV features.

 A great option for connecting your DJI Phantom 2 with fpv drone goggles is to use this adapter.
 The setup is relatively easy to follow and is your best bet for fpv goggles for the dji Phantom 2.